-On June 5, 2009, the Debtors entered into a settlement agreement ("Settlement Agreement III") with (1) Cerberus subsidiaries CG Investment Group, LLC and CG Investor, LLC, Chrysler Holding LLCParent and CarCo Holding I; (2) Old Carco; (3) Daimler AG; (4) Chrysler Financial Daimler North America Finance Corporation ("DNAF"); (5) Daimler Investments US Corporation (f/k/a DaimlerChrysler Holding Corporation)
+On June 5, 2009, the Debtors entered into a settlement agreement ("Settlement Agreement III") with (1) Cerberus subsidiaries CG Investment Group, LLC and CG Investor, LLC, Chrysler Holding LLC and CarCo Holding I; (2) Old Carco; (3) Daimler; (4) Chrysler Financial; (5) Daimler Investments US Corporation; and (6) the PBGC.

-("DIUS" and, collectively with DNAF and Daimler AG, the "Daimler Parties"); and (6) the PBGC.
 Settlement Agreement III sought to resolve various open issues related to the Daimler Divestiture, among other things.

 Pursuant to Settlement Agreement III, Cerberus agreed to forgive its \$500 million portion of the Owners' Loan Claims in its entirety.
-In connection with the release of this debt, both the Debtors and, certain entities affiliated with Cerberus and the Daimler Parties, among other parties, agreed to waive all release certain current and future claims that they may have against Cerberus, and vice versa, each other under the Contribution Agreement, dated May 14, 2007 (the "Contribution Agreement"), and related other agreements executed in connection with the Contribution Agreement.
-As additional consideration, the Debtors Old Carco, on behalf of itself and all of its subsidiaries, agreed to waive release all claims against Cerberus CG Investment Group, LLC and CG Investor, LLC.
+In connection with the release of this debt, both the Debtors and Daimler agreed to waive all current and future claims that they may have against Cerberus, and vice-versa, under the Contribution Agreement, dated May 14, 2007 (the "Contribution Agreement"), and related agreements executed in connection with the Contribution Agreement.
+As additional consideration, the Debtors agreed to waive all claims against Cerberus.

-Pursuant to Settlement Agreement III, Daimler agreed to: (1) DNAF agreed to forgive all \$1.5 billion of its portion of the Owners' Loan Claims in exchange for certain mutual releases (the "Daimler Releases"), provided that neither the Debtors nor the Creditors' Committee commenced an action against any of the Daimler Parties or their affiliates during an established challenge period; and (2) the Daimler Parties agreed to grant certain releases: and (3) Daimler AG agreed to make scheduled cash contributions of \$600 million over a two-year period for the benefit of the Chrysler Pension Plans (as defined in the motion to approve Settlement Agreement III) to reduce shortfalls in the funding of the plans (the "Pension Payments").
-In exchange for the Pension Payments, Daimler AG was permitted to reduce its ongoing guaranty to the PBGC with respect to the Chrysler Pension Plans of up to \$1 billion to \$200 million and, in consideration for these contributions, was absolved of any further obligations to contribute to the Debtors' pension plan.
-The Debtors, certain entities affiliated with Cerberus and the Daimler Parties, among other parties, agreed to release certain current and future claims that they may have against each other under the Contribution Agreement and other agreements executed in connection with the Contribution Agreement.
-In addition, subject to the terms, conditions and limitations in Settlement Agreement III, Old Carco, on behalf of itself and all of its subsidiaries, agreed to release claims against the Daimler Parties and their affiliates that were not set forth in a complaint to be filed within an agreed challenge period, with such release becoming effective and binding upon the filing of such complaint with the Bankruptcy Court.
+Pursuant to Settlement Agreement III, Daimler agreed to: (1) forgive all \$1.5 billion of its portion of the Owners' Loan Claims in exchange for certain mutual releases (the "Daimler Releases") provided that neither the Debtors nor the Creditors' Committee commenced an action against Daimler during an established challenge period; and (2) make scheduled cash contributions of \$600 million over a two-year period for the benefit of the Chrysler Pension Plans (as defined in the motion to approve Settlement Agreement III) to reduce shortfalls in the funding of the plans (the "Pension Payments").
+In exchange for the Pension Payments, Daimler was permitted to reduce its ongoing guaranty to the PBGC with respect to the Chrysler Pension Plans of up to \$1 billion to \$200 million and, in consideration for these contributions, was absolved of any further obligations to contribute to the Debtors' pension plan.

 An order approving Settlement Agreement III was entered by the Bankruptcy Court on June 5, 2009 (Docket No. 3604) (the "Daimler/Cerberus Settlement Order").
-Subsequent to the entry of the Daimler/Cerberus Settlement Order, and during the applicable challenge period, the Creditors' Committee commenced filed an action against Daimler AG and other parties as described in Section V.N (The Daimler Litigation) below.
-As a result, the Daimler Releases release by the Debtors did not occur and Daimler with respect to the claims set forth in the Creditors' Committee's complaint, and DNAF did not forgive its \$1.5 billion portion of the Owners' Loan Claims.
-As such, Daimler's DNAF's \$1.5 billion debt under the Owners' Credit Agreement remains outstanding, supported by Liens on the Debtors' assets subordinate to the Liens supporting the First Lien Prepetition Debt and the DIP Credit Agreement.
-Cerberus The forgiveness by certain Cerberus entities of their \$500 million portion of the Owners' Loan Claims remains valid.
+Subsequent to the entry of the Daimler/Cerberus Settlement Order, and during the applicable challenge period, the Creditors' Committee commenced an action against Daimler as described in Section V.N (The Daimler Litigation) below.
+As a result, the Daimler Releases did not occur and Daimler did not forgive its \$1.5 billion portion of the Owners' Loan Claims.
+As such, Daimler's \$1.5 billion debt under the Owners' Credit Agreement remains outstanding, supported by Liens on the Debtors' assets subordinate to the Liens supporting the First Lien Prepetition Debt and the DIP Credit Agreement.
+Cerberus' forgiveness of \$500 million portion of the Owners' Loan Claims remains valid.